+II.
 Qualification for Warranty

-As per Australian Plumbing Codes, all filter systems must be installed by a qualified plumber.
-The consumer is responsible for keeping record and proof of installation in the form of an invoice and/or receipt.
+As per Australian Plumbing Codes, all systems must be installed by a qualified plumber.
+The buyer is responsible for keeping record and proof of installation in the form of an invoice and/or receipt.
 Filter systems must be maintained as per FSA recommendations including the use of replacement filters, fittings and components supplied by FSA.
-Failure to maintain the filtration systems using FSA supplied/approved products may void warranty.
+Failure to maintain the filtration system using FSA approved products may void warranty.